yk-liu/yk-liu.github.io/_posts/2019-05-23-Crash-Course-on-Knots-Theory/2019-05-23-Crash-Course-on-Knots-Theory.md

 c*a= 2c-a = b \label{tri-color-modul}
 $$

 The above equations lead disastrously to $a=b=c$.
 This means that our **linear system simply does not work**.
 Which should have been obvious in the last chapter, but is more evident only after we are working with actual numbers.
-If we use $\set{1,2,3,\cdots,N}$ to represent the numbers, we would run into the problem as is described below.
+If we pick a set of values for $a$ $b$ and $c$, we would run into the problem as below.

 $$
 \begin{array}{rccccr}